brent-dxw/wsg-assess/README.md

 * Open index.html in browser

 This is very much work-in-progress with work needed on the UI.
-A sample CSV output is included: wsg.csv
+Sample output is included: wsg.csv and wsg.xlsx